 We may not be able to market, sell, and, distribute our products effectively enough to support our planned growth.
 We sell our products primarily through our own sales force and through distributors in certain territories.
-Our future sales will depend in large part on our ability to develop and substantially expand our direct sales force and to increase the scope of our marketing efforts.
+Our future sales will depend in large part on our ability to continue to develop and substantially expand our direct sales force and to increase the scope of our marketing efforts.
 Our products are technically complex and used for highly specialized applications.
-As a result, we believe it is necessary to develop a direct sales force that includes people with specific scientific backgrounds and expertise, and a marketing group with technical sophistication.
+As a result, we believe it is necessary to continue to develop a direct sales force that includes people with specific scientific backgrounds and expertise, and a marketing group with technical sophistication.
 Competition for such employees is intense.
-We may not be able to attract and retain personnel or be able to build an efficient and effective sales and marketing force, which could negatively impact sales of our products and reduce our revenue and profitability.
+In addition, we have experienced significant changes in our sales organization in recent quarters due to reorganizations and changes in leadership.
+We may not be able to attract and retain personnel or be able to build an efficient and effective sales and marketing force, which would negatively impact sales of our products and reduce our revenue and profitability.